Erudika/paraio.org/src/monolite/partials/045-api-search.md

 <hr>

 #### `in` query
+Searches for objects containing any of the terms in the given list (matched exactly).
 This executes the method `findTermInList()` with these **parameters**:
 - `field` - the field to search on
 - `terms` - a list of terms (values)